nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to delete an alias.
+1. User requests to delete an alias.
 2. SunRez validates the alias name.
 3. SunRez removes the alias and updates the alias mapping in the user’s preferences.